-Where a package might be created through linked online booking processes, e.g. a travel company with whom a booking is made, transmits the consumer's name, payment details and email address to another travel company, the first travel company must provide the consumer with the following information at the time of booking the first service:
+Where a package might be created through linked online booking processes (for example, a travel company with which a booking is made transmits the consumer's name, payment details and email address to another travel company) the first travel company must provide the consumer with the following information at the time of booking the first service:

 "If you conclude a contract with the other trader not later than 24 hours after receiving the confirmation of the booking from us, the travel services provided by us and the other trader will constitute a package within the meaning of the Package Travel and Linked Travel Arrangements Regulations 2018.
-Therefore, you will benefit from rights applying to packages.
 We will be fully responsible for the proper performance of the package.
-Additionally, as required by law, we have protection in place to refund your payments and, where transport is included in the package, to ensure your repatriation if it becomes insolvent."
+Additionally, as required by law, we have protection in place to refund your payments and, where transport is included in the package, to ensure your repatriation if we become insolvent."

 In all cases the consumer must then be given access to the following information on the key rights via a link where possible or, if that is not possible, by other means.

 1. Consumers will receive all essential information about the package before concluding the package travel contract.